 Implementing this approach requires many decisions.

 First, we use this framework to calculate the tax rate that select shadow banks will pay on all their borrowings.
 But we could take an alternative approach.
 Some observers have noted that risk from shadow banks arises from their short-term borrowings.
 Holders of the short-term liabilities of shadow banks can run, equivalent to runs on banks by depositors.
-This would suggest that we only tax short-term borrowings of shadow banks.
+This would suggest that we tax only short-term borrowings of shadow banks.
 We decided to tax all borrowings for three reasons.
-First, consistent with an influential framework used by central banks to monitor risks to financial stability, we view leverage as a key source of systemic risk in addition to maturity transformation arising from borrowing short-term and holding longer-term assets.45 Second, we view long-term borrowing as posing its own risk.
+First, consistent with an influential framework used by central banks to monitor risks to financial stability, we view leverage as a key source of systemic risk in addition to maturity transformation arising from borrowing short term and holding longer-term assets.
+(See Adrian, Covitz, and Liang 2014.)
+Second, we view long-term borrowing as posing its own risk.
 As noted, we think imposing losses on long-term debt holders of financial firms during periods of market stress can increase financial instability.
 Finally, by taxing all borrowings, we do not give up the imposition of an additional fee on short-term borrowings.

-Second, we must also make a decision about the application of this approach, specifically which firms will face the tax?
-To answer this question, we look to the existing literature on shadow banks to determine which types of firms should face the charge.46 We follow the FSB’s policy framework for the oversight of shadow banks.47 The FSB instructs authorities to “cast a wide net” and monitor all nonbank credit intermediation.
+Second, we must also make a decision about the application of this approach—specifically, which firms will face the tax?
+To answer this question, we look to the existing literature on shadow banks to determine which types of firms should face the charge.37 We follow the FSB’s policy framework for the oversight of shadow banks.
+(See Financial Stability Board 2013.)
+The FSB instructs authorities to “cast a wide net” and monitor all nonbank credit intermediation.
 The FSB also urges authorities to focus on activities and firms that increase systemic risk.
 Within their framework, the FSB begins by identifying nonbanks that engage in financial intermediation activities.
-It narrows the scope by focusing on firms that perform credit intermediation and have bank-like systemic risks.
-Thus, we choose to apply the tax to the representative firms that are identified and monitored by the FSB as a part of its Global Shadow Bank Monitoring Report.
+It also monitors a narrower set of these firms that perform credit intermediation and have bank-like systemic risks.
+Thus, we choose to apply the tax to the representative firms that are identified and monitored by the FSB as a part of that narrower subset within its Global Shadow Bank Monitoring Report.

 These entities are: